News

 read more

 This guest blog was written by Chris Budd who wrote the original Financial Wellbeing Book, and also the Four Cornerstones of Financial Wellbeing.
-He founded the Institute for Financial Wellbeing, and has written more than 100 episodes of the Financial Wellbeing Podcast.
-One would imagine that the way we spend money makes us happy.
-However, this…
+He founded the Institute for Financial Wellbeing and has written more than 100 episodes of the Financial Wellbeing Podcast.
+Each of us has a set of beliefs, borne out of our experiences.
+Are…

 read more

-This guest blog was written by Chris Budd who wrote the original Financial Wellbeing Book, and also the Four Cornerstones of Financial Wellbeing.
+This guest blog was written by Chris Budd, who wrote the original Financial Wellbeing Book, and also the Four Cornerstones of Financial Wellbeing.
 He founded the Institute for Financial Wellbeing and has written more than 100 episodes of the Financial Wellbeing Podcast.
-Our approach to money can be a great enabler of wellbeing.
-It can help…
+Financial wellbeing is a broad term that encompasses all aspects of the relationship between…

 read more